deep-finder/tirfm-deepfinder/README.md

 └── ...
 ```

+#### Detect bright spots

-Then, bright spots must be detected in each frame with a spot detector such as [Atlas](https://gitlab.inria.fr/serpico/atlas) (it can be another spot detector).
+Then, bright spots must be detected in each frame with a spot detector such as [Atlas](https://gitlab.inria.fr/serpico/atlas).
 The Atlas installation instructions are detailed in the repository.

-Once your installed atlas, you can detect spots in each frame using the `edf_detect_spots` command:
+Once atlas (or the detector of your choice) is installed, you can detect spots in each frame using the `edf_detect_spots` command:

 `edf_detect_spots --detector_path path/to/atlas/ --batch path/to/exocytose_data/`

+where `path/to/atlas/` is the root path of atlas (containing the `build/` directory with the binaries inside if you followed the default installation instructions).

 This will generate `detector_segmentation.h5` files (the semgentations of spots) in the movie folders: